rohitguptacs/TMAdvanced/README.md

 ```
 java -jar -h
 ```
-Above command will display the options you can provide Provide all mandatory options to run, output will be in the file "file_name.tmx" where file_name is provided by -o
+Above command will display the options you can provide.
+Please provide all mandatory options to run, output will be in the file "file_name.tmx" where file_name is provided by -o
-Please refer sample1.sh or sample2.sh for a sample run
+Please refer sample1.sh or sample2.sh for a sample run.

 The options available are also given below:
-("\nOptions are case sensitive, -ins en-US and -ins EN-US are different.
-Also -INS or Ins are invalid options. ");
+(Options are case sensitive, -ins en-US and -ins EN-US are different.
+Also -INS or Ins are invalid options.)

 ####Valid input formats:
 - xliff